Deir Hajla: Crusader ruins in 1870s description

 The main chapel would appear to have had a nave 44 feet long, 14 feet 6 inches broad in clear, and a side aisle on south without an apse, 8 1/2 feet broad in clear, divided off by piers or pillars now destroyed.
 The arches, judging from the interior piers on the south wall, which show three bays, had a span of 12 feet.
 A doorway in the central bay of the south wall led to a vestibule west of the smaller chapel, 9 feet 6 inches broad, and 1 7 feet 9 inches long, interior measure.
 It seems that a corridor measuring 16 feet broad east and west ran behind both chapels on the west, from which they were entered.
 The northern outer wall of the monastery is traceable near the north-west corner, and shows that there was a northern aisle to the main chapel 12 feet wide.

 South of the smaller chapel there is a large cistern or birkeh, which must have formed the principal water supply of the monastery.
 It measures 30 feet by 10 feet, and is 24 feet deep.

 These buildings are supported on vaults at a lower level, as shown in the plan, the birkeh being sunk yet lower than the vaults.

 The vaults, entered from beneath the southern chapel, include a small chapel, the apse of which, with a cross rudely painted, was beneath the nave of the larger chapel.
 The kitchens appear to have been near the south wall of the monastery, remains of cooking places being still visible in 1874.

 The interior walls of both chapels were painted in fresco, and there appear, as at Deir el Kelt, to be two periods.
 The floors of both chapels appear to have been covered with marble mosaic."

-New monastery (1875)
+Modern monastery (1875)

 In April 1882, C. R. Conder revisited the site, finding that "the Greek monks from Mar Saba were engaged in building a new monastery on the spot, and had deliberately scraped off all the frescoes."
 A few fragments survived in the apse of the main (upper floor) church and appear to date to the 15th or 16th century.

 The reconstruction was concluded in 1875, giving shape to the monastery as it stands today.
+The monastery is replete with a surrounding wall, and in the 1970s contained a garden with some of the oldest known specimens of sycamore figs (Ficus sycomorus) found east of the watershed.
+Portions of a 6th-century mosaic are shown on the site, as well as the remaining structures of an old wall, and frescoes.